Medicines for sleep

 - Problems with thinking or memory in older adults

-Krystal AD.
-Pharmacologic treatment of insomnia: other medications.
-In: Kryger M, Roth T, Dement WC, eds.
+Bertisch SM, Buysse DJ.
+Pharmacologic treatment I: therapeutic approaches and implementation.
+In: Kryger M, Roth T, Goldstein CA, Dement WC, eds.
 Principles and Practice of Sleep Medicine.
-6th ed.
-Philadelphia, PA: Elsevier; 2017:chap 88.
+7th ed.
+Philadelphia, PA: Elsevier; 2022:chap 98.

-Walsh JK, Roth T. Pharmacologic treatment of insomnia: benzodiazepine receptor agnosists.
-In: Kryger M, Roth T, Dement WC, eds.
+Edinger JD, Morin CM, Pigeon WR.
+Pharmacologic treatment III: sequenced and combined psychologic and pharmacologic treatments for insomnia.
+In: Kryger M, Roth T, Goldstein CA, Dement WC, eds.
 Principles and Practice of Sleep Medicine.
-6th ed.
-Philadelphia, PA: Elsevier; 2017:chap 87.
+7th ed.
+Philadelphia, PA: Elsevier; 2022:chap 100.